codyjedmunds/ai-evaluation-portfolio/README.md

 The emphasis is not on model training, prompt engineering, or automation, but on:

-- evaluating model outputs under ambiguity
+- evaluating outputs under ambiguity
 - preserving uncertainty rather than prematurely resolving it
 - maintaining evaluator consistency under pressure
 - handling reviewer disagreement and escalation fatigue